blues/sparrow-reference-web-app/README.md

 - [Create a Notehub account](https://dev.blues.io/notehub/notehub-walkthrough/) if you don't already have one.
 - [Create a Notehub project](https://dev.blues.io/notehub/notehub-walkthrough/#create-a-new-project) for your Sparrow devices.
 - Set up a Sparrow Gateway and one or more Sensors (TODO: link)
-- [Clone this repository](#clone-this-repository) to you local development environment.
+- [Clone this repository](#clone-this-repository) to your local development environment.
 - Configure the starter app’s Notehub settings via [environment variables](#environment-variables).
 - Install the project’s development [dependencies](#dependencies).
 - Launch the Sparrow Starter app in [development mode](#development).

 ### Clone This Repository

-To start using the Sparrow starter you first have to clone this repository to your local development machine.
+To start using the Sparrow starter you must clone this repository to your local development machine.
 You can do this with `git clone`.

 ```
 git clone https://github.com/blues/sparrow-starter.git
 ```

-Next, change directories to the `sparrow-starter` folder, as that’s where you’ll need to run all commands during the setup.
+Next, change directories to the `sparrow-starter` folder, as that’s where you’ll need to run all subsequent commands.

 ```
 cd sparrow-starter
 ```

-With your local project downloaded, you’ll next want to open up the `sparrow-starter` folder in your text editor or IDE of choice, as you’ll need that to update your project’s environment variables.
+With your local project downloaded, you’ll next want to open up the `sparrow-starter` folder in your text editor or IDE of choice.
+Once you have the project open in your editor you’re ready to configure the project’s environment variables.

 ### Environment Variables